signalogic/SigSRF_SDK/mediaTest_readme.md

-See [Jitter Buffer](#user-content-jitterbuffer) for information on underlying jitter buffer operation and functionality.
+See [Jitter Buffer](#user-content-jitterbuffer) below for information on underlying jitter buffer operation and functionality.

 <a name="DynamicSessionCreation"></a>
 ## Dynamic Session Creation